syndit/com.synditcorp.ruleengine/README.md

 ## Composite rules

-Composite rules are used to, effectively, build a decision tree using a document.
+Composite rules are used to, effectively, build a decision tree.
 Composite rules can reference _calc_ rules and other composite rules.
-So, it's very simple to support a business requirement that involves as many decisions, or branches, as needed.
+So, it's a very simple task to support complex business requirements that involve many rules.

 ### And rules